Framartin/dixio/README.md

-# OpenDixit
+# DixIO

 KISS implementation of famous board game Dixit in Python with Flask-SocketIO

 ## Features

 - **KISS**: no account, no lobby, no password.
-Just share a link to your friends.
+Just share your game link to your friends
 - Support multiple games from same browser

 ## Limitations

-- It's impossible to change browser during a game
+- Not possible to change browser during a game

 ## Set up you own server